• Free Shipping on all orders over $49 • $5.99 Flat Rate Shipping on orders under $49.

 What if a heater or pump fails while on vacation?
 Think about redundancy.

-Using more than one heater is advisable because heaters can fail, and having a backup heater will keep your tank temperature from fluctuating wildly if one heater fails.
-Heater failure can either be one heater not turning off or one heater not turning on.
-Both are a problem, but usually a heater not turning off is a bigger problem, as it results in the tank overheating.
-If you have two 100W heaters, and one does not turn off, then the other should not turn on and your tank should not overheat.
+Using more than one heater is advisable because heaters can fail; having a backup will keep your tank temperature from fluctuating wildly if one fails.
+Heater failure can be either a heater not turning off or a heater not turning on.
+Both are problems, but usually a heater that won't turn off is a bigger problem, as it can cause the tank to overheat.
+If you have two 100W heaters, and one does not turn off, then the other should not turn on, and your tank should not overheat.
 If, on the other hand, you just had one 200W heater and it didn't turn off, that could spell disaster.

 All aquariums should also have multiple pumps.
 All pumps will eventually fail, and it may happen when you’re on vacation.
 Using multiple circulation pumps to create wave action is a good practice.
-If you have a main system return pump, using additional circulation pumps is also a good practice and will give you redundancy if one pump fails.
+If you have a main system return pump, using additional circulation pumps is also a good practice and provides redundancy if one pump fails.

-All these arguments for redundancy while on vacation also apply to when you’re not on vacation.
-Pump and heater failure can do damage in just a couple of hours.
+All these arguments for redundancy while on vacation also apply when you’re not on vacation.
+Pump and heater failure can cause damage in just a couple of hours.